fngoc/RandomArticle/README.md

 ## Usage

-Just launch the project through IDE or collect through the maven.
+Just launch the project through IDEA or collect through the maven.
 By default, the project runs on port 8080.